Olvisgil/EduNode/README.md

 User registration system built using Redux, Nodemailer and NodeJS.<br />
 Front end deployed on Netlify and Backend deployed on Heroku.<br />
 We use MongoDB for database management.<br />

-Steps1
-Remember to intall the dependencies with npm or yarn (see below) and to create an ".env" file with the env credentials.
+Remember to intall the dependencies with npm or yarn (see below) and to create an ".env" file with the env credentials.<br />

 ## Available Scripts